smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/readme.md

 | Mango   | 2          | 2           |
 | Peach   | 1          | 1           |

-The `SUM` function ignores NULL markers and does not error.
+The `SUM` function ignores NULL markers and does not return an error.

 ```sql
 SELECT  SUM(Quantity) AS Sum_Quantity